 Our Stay in Baja

-Baja was indeed a very pleasant town.
-We cooked wholesome food for ourselves again, ate out, and hiked around the islands near town.
+There are a couple of river islands nearby town within hiking distance.
 One hike took us around Petőfi Island and to the tower of the eco-park on Nagy-Pandúr Island.

 On that island, we came across a man who was welding up some new buoys for the river.
 So that answers the question “Where do buoys come from?”
 He had green and red paints to mark them for their use and probably stuff to scrub the guano off the old ones.
 There were small buoys with one floating tube or big ones with two of them.
 There were the 3D triangular spikes to top them off and make them more visible.
 I think about buoy man a lot.